Fatumayattani/threshold-track-ai-/README.md

 ## Overview

-Threshold Track AI is a cutting-edge project designed to monitor and analyze threshold levels in various systems using artificial intelligence.
-This project aims to provide real-time insights and alerts to help maintain optimal performance and prevent potential issues.
+Threshold Track is a simple and intuitive application for monitoring cryptocurrency prices in real-time.
+Users can set custom price thresholds and receive alerts when the price of a selected cryptocurrency crosses their defined boundaries.

 ## Features